-8.3.4 Interpreting Results
+8.3.4 INTERPRETING RESULTS

-1. When testing a segment with multiple errors, do not try to interpret all the results.
-Start with the most obvious problem, correct it, and then re-run the test.
+- 1. When testing a segment with multiple errors, do not try to interpret all the results.
+Start with the most obvious problem, correct it, and then rerun the test.
 You may see multiple faults go away by correcting one fault.
 For example: Your test results show a split pair and that the characteristic impedance failed.
-If you correct the split-pair problem first (because it is the easiest problem to troubleshoot), you may find that you have also corrected the characteristic-impedance problem.

-- 2. If any of the tests you perform using the SCAN-LAN VI fail, use the information from the troubleshooting tables provided earlier in this chapter to determine the cause of the failure. - 3.
-If the SCAN-LAN VI displays results you did not expect, make sure you document the result or save the test for later printout.
-Then, if you are unable to resolve your problem, contact Black Box.
+If you correct the split-pair problem first (because it is the easiest problem to troubleshoot), you may find that you have also corrected the characteristic-impedance problem. - 2.
+If any of the tests you perform using the SCAN-LAN Vt fail, use the information from the troubleshooting tables provided earlier in this chapter to determine the cause of the failure. - 3.
+If the SCAN-LAN Vt displays results you did not expect, make sure you document the result or save the test for later printout.
+Then, if you are unable to resolve your problem, contact your supplier.